darrenjw/scala-course/exercises/Advanced.md

 ```scala
 addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)
 ```
 to your `build.sbt` file.
-The `sbt-test` example project is set up to allow experimenting with Simulacrum from the REPL.
+The `sbt-test` example project is set up to allow experimenting with both Simulacrum and Cats from the REPL.

 ### 3. Probabilistic programming with Figaro